 8th Grade Social Studies - US History

-Students in 8th Grade examine the history of the United States from the pre-colonial era through modern day, with a particular emphasis on the evolving definitions of liberty and justice.
+Students in eighth grade examine the history of the United States from the pre-colonial era through modern day, with a particular emphasis on the evolving definitions of liberty and justice.
 The curriculum relies heavily on primary source materials, encouraging students to explore the nation’s history through the voices of its people.
 To support the document-based focus of the course, United States History utilizes a thematic approach that calls for meaningful critical analysis, interpretative thinking and inclusive class discussion.
-United States History is a writing-intensive course where students develop their skills through a variety of assignments including quizzes, in-class essays, document based questions, an in-depth research unit and a variety of individual and collaborative projects.
+United States History is a writing-intensive course where students develop their skills through a variety of assignments including quizzes, in-class essays, document-based questions, an in-depth research unit and a variety of individual and collaborative projects.
 Students will also participate in debates, oral presentations and group projects.